Yuning-Shi/yuning-shi.github.io/_pages/about.md

 - *2023.04*: &nbsp;🎉 I enrolled at Shibaura Institute of Technology to conduct research on medical AI.
 - *2023.03*: &nbsp;🎉 I graduated from Tokyo Denki University with a Bachelor of Science degree.
 - *2023.02*: &nbsp;🎉 I attended the 8th China-Japan Conference on Education Exchange & Cooperation, where I introduced my current research.
-- *2023.01*: &nbsp;🎉 I joined Matsuo Institute, Inc. as an AI Engineer in Tokyo, Japan.
+- *2023.01*: &nbsp;🎉 I joined Matsuo Institute, Inc. as an AI Engineer in Tokyo.
 - *2022.11*: &nbsp;🎉 One paper accepted by WSPML 2022.
 - *2022.07*: &nbsp;🎉 I attended the 5th Japan Study Abroad Online Education Fair, where I introduced Tokyo Denki University and the AI Lab.